 McWay Falls is created by water that flows from McWay Creek directly into the ocean (or the sand, depending on the tide levels).
-It’s one of only two waterfalls in California that do this, so it’s pretty special.
+It’s one of only a few waterfalls in California that do this, so it’s pretty special.

 See all the waterfalls near California Beaches.

 The waterfall happens to be located at the end of one of Big Sur’s shortest trails, making it easily accessible to all.
 Park in the designated lot, and walk west towards Highway 1 and look for signs for the waterfall trail.
 After heading down some wooden steps, proceed along a wide path, walk through a tunnel under the highway, and emerge facing the ocean.
 Turn right and walk along the path until you see the falls.

 The falls, creek and canyon are all named after an early settler and farmer named Christopher McWay.
 He came to the area with his son in the 1870s.
 Julia Pfeiffer Burns, whom the park is named after, was an early pioneer who ran a ranch in McWay Canyon with her husband, John B. Burns.